jonathanperret/paysage/README.md

  - An Etherpad based editor could allow several persons to code together on the same code object, multiplying the collaborative aspect even more.
  - An editor for babies on tablets, using only shapes to touch would be very cool to have, too.
  - A Python or Logo-based editor would bring the positive aspects of these languages for beginners to Paysage.
- - and more way to send code to a Paysage playground, the ways ***you*** would want to edit code in Paysage…
+ - and more ways to send code to a Paysage playground, the ways ***you*** would want to edit code in Paysage…

 #### Additional information on the wiki
 https://github.com/jonathanperret/paysage/wiki